sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/1000 - instruct-tips/2000 - list-tips.md

 title: "List extraction tips"
 hidden: false
 ---
 Extracts repeating data in a document, such as the work history or skills on a resume, the vehicles on an auto insurance policy, or the line items on an invoice.
 It can find these facts in paragraphs of free text or in more structured layouts, such as key/value pairs or tables.
-This method is an alternative to the [Table](doc:table-tips) method when the data you want can appear as a table or as another layout.
+Use this method is an alternative to the [Table](doc:table-tips) method, when the data you want can appear as a table or as another layout.

 For more information about how to write instructions (or "prompts") for the List method's Description parameters, see [Best practices for prompt engineering with OpenAI](https://help.openai.com/en/articles/6654000-best-practices-for-prompt-engineering-with-openai-api).